 Was there an alternative way for Amazon to deliver choice and selection without having to source and manage their own inventory with all the risk that entails?
 Andwere there others who would be interested in leveraging Amazon’s traffic and infrastructure?

 The “a-ha moment” came when they realized that third-party merchants

-- potentially competitive vendors
+- potentially competitive vendors for Amazon IoT

 - could not only satisfy customers” demand for choice, but also would be happy to pay to take advantage of Amazon’s advanced e-commerce infrastructure

 By sharing their “platform” with others, Amazon could also reduce their total cost structure over time, which could enable them to reduce their prices, which would drive customer experience, leading to more traffic, more merchants, more selection and so on.
 Werner Vogels told the analysts that since Amazon implemented this plan, it had become two businesses: an online retailer and a platform business, of which the retail part of the business was a customer in the same way as the 3rd party merchants.

 Taking the concept further, Amazon realized that it could white-label its platform to other retailers and, more recently, make its advanced cloud platform (now called AWS) available to any enterprise.
 Amazon is now the master of the platform business – making its infrastructure available to other people to enable them to run their businesses more effectively.
 And their move into the IoT is part of the same strategy.
 Rather than trying to create end user services, it’s easier and more scalable to enable others to do so.
 If your platform can be used by an ever expanding ecosystem of producers and consumers, then you create what economists call self-reinforcing network effects.
 The more producers there are, the more attractive it is to consumers, and vice versa.
 You make it easy for people to use your platform, mine the data of their usage to optimize it, charge people to use it, and identify more opportunities to provide your own services to your ecosystem participants.